Claude Code Token Budget Too Large for One Task

 FAQ

-Q: Does summarization always lose information?
+Q: Does compaction always lose information?
 A: Yes — by design.
-Summaries compress, and compression is lossy.
+Compaction summarizes earlier turns, and summarization is lossy.
 Some specifics will always be dropped.
-The fix is to put load-bearing specifics in CLAUDE.md or a progress file so they survive summarization.
+The fix is to put load-bearing specifics in CLAUDE.md or a progress file on disk so they survive a compaction or a /clear.

 Q: Should I use Opus or Sonnet for large tasks?
-A: Both have 200K windows.
-Opus reasons better on complex multi-step plans; Sonnet is faster and cheaper for execution.
+A: Both support 1M windows.
+Opus 4.7 reasons better on complex multi-step plans; Sonnet 4.6 is faster and cheaper for execution.
 For very large refactors, plan with Opus and execute with Sonnet sub-agents.